 ANSWER - Deny.
 Eliot lacks sufficient information, documentation and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.
 The alleged Trustee made distributions to Simon’s grandchildren, which the Trustee knew where not the same as Shirley’s grandchildren by definition in the document he operates under, which is a defined and closed Beneficiary Class of Eliot, Jill and Lisa and their lineal descendants only, as already defined herein.
 This conversion and comingling of funds benefited Theodore the most and this is a classic conflict of interest where the Trustee is acting to benefit themselves rather than the true and proper legally qualified beneficiaries.
-How can Theodore be Trustee if he is fighting to have language that does not exist inserted into an irrevocable trust or reconstruct it to include himself and his children at the expense of others, to the tune of approximately 33% percent of the sale price.
+How can Theodore be Trustee if he is fighting to have language that his attorney Spallina fraudulently fabricated or else does not exist inserted into an irrevocable trust or reconstruct it to include himself and his children at the expense of others, to the tune of approximately 33% percent of the sale price.
 With the monies illegally converted and comingled to his sister Pamela and her lineal descendant, who also does not belong in the beneficiary class, the amount of monies goes up to 40%.
 That monies from the alleged Shirley’s Trust were taken out and distributed through Post Mortem Trusts of Simon, created allegedly on the day he died but Eliot as of this date has never received a trust instrument for him to review but has been urged to take distributions blindly to it and waive all rights in so doing.
+Shirleys trust is clear that she and her spouse provided for them during her lifetime.

 The Trustee was able to complete the partial interim distributions to the trusts for seven of the ten living grandchildren of Simon, but not to Eliot’s children.
 Despite having tried on numerous occasions, the Trustee was unable to make a partial interim distribution to the trusts for the other three living grandchildren (Eliot’s minor children) because Eliot refused to accept these distributions.

 ANSWER – Deny.
 Eliot lacks sufficient information, documentation and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.
-Eliot did not refuse to accept the “partial interim distributions” for any reason other than the way they were structured is through FRAUD and Eliot, as he stated to Judge Colin in the September 13, 2013 hearing would not participate in the same FRAUD that his siblings did and convert and comingle funds illegally to knowingly improper beneficiaries and after seeking the Court’s approval for the transaction, this Court after careful review of the situation and having already threatened Theodore et al. with Miranda Warnings, would not give his judicial blessing on the transaction to make it viable for Eliot to do without giving any implied consent or waiving his rights to sue others for their fraud.
+Eliot did not refuse to accept the “partial interim distributions” for any reason other than the way they were structured through FRAUD based on fraudulent and fabricated documents and Eliot, as he stated to Judge Colin in the September 13, 2013 hearing would not participate in the same FRAUD that his siblings did and convert and comingle funds illegally to knowingly improper beneficiaries or waive any rights in receiving those distrubtions or release the trustee for making those distributions illegally.
+After seeking the Court’s approval for the transaction, this Court after careful review of the situation and having already threatened Theodore et al. with Miranda Warnings, would not give his judicial blessing on the transaction to make it viable for Eliot to do without giving any implied consent or waiving his rights to sue others for their fraud.

 The Trustee believes that there is a disagreement between and among the children and grandchildren of Shirley Bernstein as to effect of the exercise of the power of appointment by Simon L. Bernstein and which persons are entitled to receive a distribution from the Shirley Trust.